edwardmiller123/planted-pro/README.md

 - Capacitive moisture Sensor
 - Potentiometer
 - HC-06 (bluetooth)
-- AA battery holder (2 AA batteries)
 - slide switch
-- 9v Battery?
+- 9v Battery
-	- TPS5430DDA (step down regulator)
+	- TLV62569DBV (step down regulator)

-		- for a 3.6v output we want R1 = 10kohms, R2 = 5.132kohms
+# Schematic Fixes
+	- should use Texas Instruments TLV62569DBV instead as is simpler
+	- use 3.3v output as it will fluctuate
+	- need inductor on converter circuit (bassicaly just follow datasheet)
+	- find correct datasheet for the lcd.
+May need to have another buck converter to supply 5vs to the lcd
+	- test capacitve moisture sensor and lcd with 3.3v supply